 Lugol’s Solution: As mentioned above.

+To test for starch: A standard test for starch uses iodine.
 Because iodine is not very soluble in water the first step is to form an iodine reagent by dissolving iodine in water in the presence of potassium iodide, resulting in a linear triiodide ion complex – which is soluble and yellow/orange in colour.

 To use this to test an unknown sample to find out if it contains starch simply add a drop ofthe orange triiodide ion complex to a small volume of the other sample / suspected starch (usually in solution in a test-tube or directly onto a moist surface e.g. of a potato).
 If starch is present in the sample it reacts with the triiodine complex to forming a product that has a deep blue/black colour.
 If no starch is present then there is no colour change so the yellow/organe linear triiodide ion complex is usually still visible .